 Sturgeon takes Brexit concerns to Brussels

-Nicola Sturgeon is to raise Scottish concerns over Brexit in a meeting with chief EU negotiator Michel Barnier in Brussels.
+Nicola Sturgeon has raised Scottish concerns over Brexit in a meeting with chief EU negotiator Michel Barnier.

-Scotland's first minister has called on the UK government to offer more clarity on its plans for the future relationship with the EU.

-And she has demanded that it "engage properly" with devolved governments across the UK.

-Ms Sturgeon wants to stay inside the customs union and single market, which she sees as "the best possible outcome from Brexit, short of continuing EU membership".
+The first minister said they held a "constructive and positive discussion" during her trip to Brussels.

+She said she told Mr Barnier that the Scottish government believed the UK should remain within the customs union and single market after leaving the EU.

+She added: "With every week that passes without the UK being clear and focused and realistic about what it wants to achieve, that prospect of a damaging no deal seems to me to get greater and that's in nobody's interest.

+"I don't think there's support for it in the UK and there's certainly no preparedness for it in the UK so sooner or later reality is going to bite for the UK government and my view is that we should try to make that sooner rather than later.

-Mr Barnier expressed frustration at the state of the negotiations last week, claiming that the UK was playing "hide-and-seek" by refusing to spell out exactly what it wants.
+The meeting came after Mr Barnier expressed frustration at the state of the negotiations, claiming that the UK was playing "hide-and-seek" by refusing to spell out exactly what it wants.

-In a strongly worded speech in Lisbon, Mr Barnier stressed that "time is and will remain tight", and called for progress to "speed up" if details of the future relationship are to be agreed before the Brexit date.
+In a strongly-worded speech in Lisbon last week, Mr Barnier stressed that "time is and will remain tight", and called for progress to "speed up" if details of the future relationship are to be agreed before the Brexit date.

 The Scottish and UK governments have been in dispute over what should happen to powers currently held by Brussels after MSPs refused to give their consent to the EU Withdrawal Bill.

-"While I would certainly love to stay in the EU - and I think that's the best option - the only acceptable next option would be single market and customs union membership.

-"Once you go beyond that into a free trade treaty, into the WTO role scenario, you're in a terrible situation.
-So it's important that Brussels understands that."

-Ms Sturgeon is to hold the meeting while in Brussels for the official opening of the expanded Scotland House, a hub for Scottish businesses in Europe.
+Ms Sturgeon held the meeting while in Brussels for the official opening of the expanded Scotland House, a hub for Scottish businesses in Europe.

-She said: "People and businesses are desperate for clarity on Brexit, but with just months to go before the withdrawal agreement has to be signed, the UK government still cannot agree a position.

-"This damaging uncertainty could come to an immediate end if only the UK government would put jobs and living standards first and agree to continuing single market and customs union membership - for Scotland and the whole of the UK.

 The Scottish Conservatives' constitution spokesman Adam Tomkins said of the first minister's visit: "Rather than working with the UK government to do a deal on Brexit, she's chosen to take a pointless trip to Brussels.